UniversalDevicesInc/udi_python_interface/Flow.md

  * A message with the active notices data. this will cause the interface to publish a `NOTICES` event with that data
  * A message with the info on all installed node servers.
 This will cause the interface to publish a `NSINFO` event with that data

-Finally, the interface will publish a `CONFIGDONE` event to indicate that it hassent the initial configuration data.
+Finally, the interface will publish a `CONFIGDONE` event to indicate that it has sent the initial configuration data.

 At this point the node server should be initialized.
 It may start doing whatever processing it needs to do or it can simply wait for events from the interface.